hbc/knowledgebase/r/rshiny_server.md

 shinyApp(ui = ui, server = server, options = list(launch.browser = TRUE))
 ```

-In this scenario, you would still need to hit the stop button in the console to stop the app from running, even after you've closed the browser window.
+In this scenario, you would still need to hit the stop sign button in the console to stop the app from running, even after you've closed the browser window.

 ## Hosting Options